 - Time needed to get it working

-All in all Mamba is great mouse, we are happy to have found Razer products that we like.
-In terms of quality, we think Razer needs few improvement like out of package performance.
+All in all, Mamba is a great mouse, and we are happy to have found Razer products that we like.
+In terms of quality, we think Razer needs few improvements like out of package performance.
 Recently, Microsoft and Logitech have left Razer in dust, and it seems like company has found its footing and now is back in this race.

 While performance of this mouse is overall very good, we did not feel like 5600 DPI laser was a real edge to performance in any meaningful sense.
 Extreme price of this mouse forces us to keep it in lower value rating, particularly it does not blow low cost options away.
-If you have got money and time for it, simply go to this link Razor Mamba find more about it.
+If you have got money and time for it, simply go to this link find more about Razor Mamba .

 A Gaming Mouse for serial-gamers who are looking for performance & comfort at the same time!